pageca/GenelecAPI/Genelec_Smart_IP.md

 method /public/<version>/path HTTP/1.1\r\n

-Then, the list of request header fields follows (Table 2) and finally an empty line.
+Then, the list of request header fields follows (Table below) and finally an empty line.

 #### Body